Technigo/project-weather-app/README.md

-# Weather App
+# Weather App 🌤💦❄️

-A weather app showing the current temperature in Reykjavík, Iceland and how it feels + a 5 day forecast.
+A weather app showing the current temperature in Reykjavík, Iceland and how it feels + a 5 day forecast using the [Open Weather Map API](https://openweathermap.org/)

-## The problem
+## Tech

+- JavaScript
+- API
+- JSON
+- Flexbox
+- CSS
+- HTML

+## How I did it

-This is my first time working with an API and it was a really cool project but it was also one of the more frustrating ones.
+This is my first time working with an API and JSON and it was a really cool project but it was also one of the more frustrating ones.

 I think my main problem was how I structured the website in the HTML.

-If I had more time I would figure out how to change the background depending on if it is night or day.
-I would move the temperature and 'Feels like' apart so there was space in the middle.

 ## View it live